willnode/Qu3e-Sharp/README.md

 This repository does also and will made some improvement outside the original.
 Some features of that include:

 - Variable delta time
+- Sphere & Capsule Collision
+- Algorithm necessary for Convex collisions

 Note that this doesn't mean I won't contribute anything back to the original.
 If you want to contribute, consider to do that in original repo if you can write C++.

 ## Demo

 This repository has a demo in WPF application.
-So far the demo doesn't implement Common/Render.cs yet.
+The demo doesn't implement Common/Render.cs.

 ![Screenshot](screenshots/WPFDemo.gif)